Manuscript Evaluations. Developmental & Substantive Editing. Ghostwriting. Author Coaching.

 For those of you who’ve got a book in you and a partial manuscript sitting on your computer, I offer a service that bridges the gap between developmental editing and ghostwriting.
 You don’t have to go it alone.
 This is also an excellent way to get your book finished if you don’t have the budget for a ghostwriter.

-If you have a burning desire (or business need) to get your message out but don’t have time to write your book, I can help you get it done.
-As a ghostwriter, I translate your vision, voice, and expertise into written form allowing you to focus on other projects and the things you do best.
+If you have a burning desire or business need to get your message out but don’t have time to write your book, I can help you get it done.
+As a ghostwriter, I get what’s in your head out and into a written form that reflects your style and voice, allowing you to focus on other projects and the things you do best.

 Momentum Book & Business Coaching

-Book coaches help authors develop strategies to complete their book projects in an efficient and timely manner.
+Book coaches help authors develop strategies to efficiently complete their book projects.
 I’ll help you better understand the publishing industry and navigate the ups and downs of the writing process.

 With Whom Do I Work?